2 Reasons Why Pastor Jobs and Income Won't be the Same After the Coronavirus Pandemic

 - A growing majority of people in our communities find no value in "organized" religion or traditional church.
 And no matter how great our preaching, music, or programs are, they will NEVER set foot inside our church building.

-- Millenial and Gen Z Christians are giving tithes and offerings to churches at rates that pale in comparison to their parents and grandparents.
+- Millennial and Gen Z Christians are giving tithes and offerings to churches at rates that pale in comparison to their parents and grandparents.
 This means that churches will not be able to sustain themselves by tithes and offerings alone.

 I think it's time for full-time pastors to adapt and become like the 1st century "tentmaker" who developed streams of income from sources outside their church.